arthuro555/GDevelop/newIDE/README-extensions.md

-# Writing extensions for GDevelop 5
+# Writing extensions for GDeveloppe 5

-GDevelop editor and games engines are designed so that all objects, behaviors, effects, actions, conditions and expressions are provided by _extensions_.
+GDeveloppe editor and games engines are designed so that all objects, behaviors, effects, actions, conditions and expressions are provided by _extensions_.
 These extensions are composed of two parts:

 -   the _declaration_ of the extension, traditionally done in a file called `JsExtension.js`.
 -   the _implementation_ of the extension for the game engine (also called the "Runtime"), written in [TypeScript](https://www.typescriptlang.org/), containing the functions corresponding to the actions/conditions/expressions and the classes used for the objects or behaviors.
 The implementation is traditionally in files called `extensionnametools.ts`, `objectnameruntimeobject.ts` or `objectnameruntimebehavior.ts`.

-> Note that some GDevelop extensions are declared in C++, in files called `JsExtension.cpp`.
+> Note that some GDeveloppe extensions are declared in C++, in files called `JsExtension.cpp`.
 If you want to edit them,
 > refer to the paragraph about them at the end.

 ## 1) Installation 💻

-To modify extensions, you need to have the development version of GDevelop running.
+To modify extensions, you need to have the development version of GDeveloppe running.
 Make sure to have [Git](https://git-scm.com/) and [Node.js](https://nodejs.org) installed.
 [Yarn](https://yarnpkg.com) is optional.

 ```bash
 git clone https://github.com/4ian/GD.git